-100% Statistic taken from 2019 Results based on 2018 calendar year.
+Statistic taken from 2020 Results based on 2019 calendar year.

 With so many health organisations designing their structure around their service and volunteer needs, the LOHVE Network thought it may be useful to ask whether volunteer orientation programs were structured rather than adhoc.
 This question was introduced in the second year of the benchmark and was asked with the aim to determine whether having a structured orientation may work better and/or reduce work load.
-This year 100% agreed that their volunteer orientation format was structured.
+In both this year and in 2019, 100% agreed that their volunteer orientation format was structured.
+In 2018, 98% of participants stated they provided structured orientations.
 The results for this question have only seen minor movement since the question was asked first in 2014 where 96% agreed they had a structured orientation program.

 With health services operating under rigorous legislative standards, policies and procedures and their need to protect the vulnerable patients, residents and clients they care for, it was not surprising to see this result.
 It has also been a need of the volunteer managers to structure when, where and how the orientations took place due to factors such as limited FTE and resources within a volunteer department, the need for consistent approach to training of volunteers, having to allocate times of orientations based on service needs and/or availability of speakers.
+Anecdotally, given the level of transition of volunteers, some LOHVE Network members suggested it was easier to have allocated periods throughout a year to manage ongoing recruitment which is inclusive of providing orientation.

 Another factor may be the Volunteering Australia National Standards for Volunteer Involvement providing a framework for supporting the volunteer sector in Australia.
 These standards provide good practice guidelines for organisations to attract, manage and retain volunteers, and help improve the volunteer experience.
-As health service providers, many of the participating agencies are from Australia and are also expected to adhere to the National Safety and Quality in Health Care Standards whose primary aim are to protect the public from harm and improve the quality of health service provision, so the fact than 100% have a structure way of providing orientation was somewhat expected.
+As health service providers, many of the participating agencies are from Australia and are also expected to adhere to the National Safety and Quality in Health Care Standards whose primary aim are to protect the public from harm and improve the quality of health service provision, so the fact than 100% have a structured way of providing orientation was somewhat expected.